dksmiffs/import-ready/README.md

 4. [Upload your package][5] to TestPyPI.

 ## Test the TestPyPI Published Package
-Run as follows from the `tests` directory in another clean venv with [pip-tools][12] installed (_note the `piptools sync` step isn't working right now because of upstream issue [pip-tools #638][13]_):
+Run as follows from the `tests` directory in another clean venv with [pip-tools][12] installed:
-<pre>python -m piptools compile --upgrade --generate-hashes pubtest-requirements.in
+<pre>python -m piptools compile --upgrade --generate-hashes pub-requirements.in
-python -m piptools sync pubtest-requirements.txt python -m pytest -s</pre>
+python -m piptools sync --extra-index-url https://test.pypi.org/simple pub-requirements.txt python -m pytest -s</pre>

 ## Publish to PyPI
 After completing the above steps, [upload your package][9] to PyPI.

 ## Test the real deal
 Test by importing _import-ready_ itself back from PyPI.
-Run same as for the TestPyPI case (except this time with `pub-requirements.in/.txt`) from the `tests` directory in _yet another_ clean venv with [pip-tools][12] installed.
+Run same as for the TestPyPI case (except this time with the `--extra-index-url` option removed) from the `tests` directory in _yet another_ clean venv with [pip-tools][12] installed.

 ## [Thanks][11]